ChimeHQ/JSONRPC/README.md

 This is a concrete implemenation of the `DataTransport` protocol, which passes data across stdio.

+### MessageTransport

+This gives you a way to frame/delimit messages in the wire protocol.
+It is optional, in case you don't need/want to use that functionality.
+It relies on the `MessageProtocol` protocol.

+### SeperatedHTTPHeaderMessageProtocol

+A concrete `MessageProtocol` that uses HTTP headers.
+It requires at least `Content-Length`, and by default expects all fields to be seperated by `\r\n`.

 ### Suggestions or Feedback

 We'd love to hear from you!
 Get in touch via [twitter](https://twitter.com/chimehq), an issue, or a pull request.